AryanshuCreates/RAG/README.md

 1. **Frontend (React + Vite)**

-   - Provides a simple UI for users to upload documents and ask questions.
+   - Provides a simple UI for users to upload documents and ask questions. (when running on a smaller compute, please upload small docs 5-6 pages)
    - Connects to the backend API.
-   - Deployed via Docker (served with Nginx in production).
+   - Deployed via Docker.

-2. **Backend (Express.js)**
+2. **Backend (Express.js)** (kept a separate backend to keep the rag flow standalone and other non-rag features can he added in Node)

    - Acts as the API gateway.
    - Routes requests between the frontend, ingest service, and vector database.
-   - Includes middleware for authentication (JWT-ready, not fully implemented).
+   - Includes middleware for authentication (JWT-ready, need to apply on which routes to guard).
    - Exposes:
      - `/upload` → Send documents to ingestion service.
      - `/query` → Query stored embeddings and get LLM-generated answers.